Lima, Ohio: Early 20th century

-Great Depression

 Allen County's population grew significantly faster than the state during the Great Depression.
 In 1933, Lima again reorganized its government.
 The citizens adopted a "strong mayor" model to replace the city manager of the 1920s.
 Despite the hardships of the decade, Lima residents supported the construction of a hospital to serve the area.
 Lima Memorial Hospital, named in honor of World War I veterans, opened on Memorial Day, 1933.

 The Lima area was not safe from the increased crime rate of the 1930s.
 In 1933, gangster John Dillinger was in the Allen County Jail, arrested for robbing the Citizens National Bank in nearby Bluffton.
 Dillinger's cohorts broke him out of jail, killing Allen County Sheriff Jess Sarber in the process.
 The murder and jailbreak put Dillinger at the top of the FBI's ten most wanted list.
 His was not the only crime outfit to plague Lima during the decade.
 In 1936, the notorious Brady Gang robbed a local jewelry store twice.

 The Great Depression slowed the pace of industrial expansion.
 In 1930, a Lima directory listed 93 industrial employers with some 8,000 employees.
 By 1934, industrial employment was reduced by half.
 In 1935, Westinghouse located a Small Motor Division in Lima to build fractional horsepower electric motors.
 The Ohio Steel Foundry turned the corner and grew, eventually expanding its successes in its industry.
 The 1930s was a decade for organizing labor in Lima.
 By 1940, there were at least fifty labor unions representing local workers.

-World War II

-Lima benefited from increased production during World War II and a growing population, but suffered a significant economic decline at the end of the decade when industry retooled for peacetime production.
+Lima benefited from increased production during World War II and a growing population but suffered a significant economic decline at the end of the decade when industry retooled for peacetime production.
 In May 1941, based in the steel foundry, construction began on the Lima Army Tank Plant to manufacture centrifugally cast gun tubes.
-In November 1942, United Motors Services took over operation of the plant to process vehicles under government contract.
+In November 1942, United Motors Services took over the operation of the plant to process vehicles under government contract.
 The plant prepared many vehicles for Europe, including the M5 light tank and the T-26 Pershing tank.
 At its peak during the war, the Lima Tank Depot (now the Joint Systems Manufacturing Center, operated by General Dynamics), employed over 5,000 people.

-Post-war boom
+Late 20th century to present

 The area's expanding population in the 1940s and 1950s brought hospital and school expansion.
 St Rita's Hospital, founded in 1918, opened a seven-story addition in 1948.
 With voter support, school leadership built six new elementary schools and the new centralized Lima Senior High School during the 1950s.
 Lima's industrial production grew in the decade.
 During the Korean War, the Lima Tank Depot resumed manufacturing, at a level expanded from World War II standards.